 Some hats are fashionable.
 Some hats are practical.
 Almost all hats are fun.
-Whether structured or soft, leather or felt, learn how to care for different types of hats - baseball caps to straw hats to fedoras - to keep them looking great.
+Whether structured or soft, leather or felt, learn how to care for different types of hats to keep them looking great.

-Start with the sweatband which is often the most stained part of a hat due to perspiration, body soil and make-up or hair products.
+Start with the sweatband which is often the most stained part of a hat due to perspiration, body soil, make-up or hair products.

-For leather sweatbands, fold it down and use a commercial leather cleaner to remove stains and odor.
-Follow package directions and allow to air dry.
+- For leather sweatbands, fold it down and use a commercial leather cleaner to remove stains and odor.
+Follow package directions and allow the band to air dry.
 When the band is dry, use a leather conditioner or lotion to keep it supple.

 Women's fashion hats make a statement about the wearer and mark some very special occasions.
 What began as a mandatory accessory to protect a woman's hat and skin from the elements or to protect her modesty in church or from men, has evolved into an accessory to express a woman's personality.

-To remove oily stains from hair products, lotion or body oils, sprinkle the stained area with cornstarch or talcum powder.
+To remove oily stains sprinkle the stained area with cornstarch or talcum powder.
 Allow the powder to sit for several hours and then brush away with a soft brush.
 Do not use liquid cleaners on felted hats.
 For heavy fabric hats like brocade, use a mild detergent mixed with cool water and spot treat stains with a white cloth.